t-murash/LAMMPS-UEFEX/README.md

 Download and install LAMMPS and the UEF package according to the following sites.
 * [LAMMPS](https://lammps.sandia.gov/)
 * [RutledgeGroupMIT/UEF](https://github.com/RutledgeGroupMIT/UEF)
 (The UEF package has already been included in LAMMPS.
-You do not need to get UEF package from this site.)
+You do not need to get the UEF package from this site.)

 ```
 wget http://lammps.sandia.gov/tars/lammps-stable.tar.gz